 It is incredible how well preserved the site is.
 In summer, sometimes, there are open air performances on its stage.

-The Roman theatre and its visitor centre, where a lot of the objects found on site are exhibited in a mini museum, are free to visit.
+The Roman theatre and its visitor centre, where a lot of the objects found on site are exhibited in a mini museum, are free to visit in Malaga.
 Just opposite, in the middle of the road, a glass pyramid is protecting the ancient remains of the garum basins – where the Romans used to make fish sauce in the second half of the 4th century AD.
 Make sure you take a peek through the glass to see them.

 The opening hours of the Roman Theatre are as follows: Tuesday to Saturday 10AM to 6 PM; Sunday and holidays 10AM to 4PM; Mondays it is closed.